StanczakDominik/stanczakdominik.github.io/pages/about.md

 .. type: text
 -->

-My name's Dominik Stańczak and I'm currently a student at the Warsaw University of Technology in Poland.
+Hi there!
+My name's Dominik Stańczak and I'm currently a student at the University of Warsaw, in Poland.
 My main passion is physics.
 Computational physics and plasma physics, two passions, computational, plasma physics and the open source movement.
-My three passions are computational and plasma physics, the open source moving, GPU computing, puns and an almost fanatical devotion to sharing knowledge.
+My three passions are computational and plasma physics, the open source movement, GPU computing, puns and an almost fanatical devotion to sharing knowledge.

 Amongst my passions... let me try this again.